Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 In addition to focused breathing exercises that stretch for about 10 minutes several times a day, be mindful of the quality of the air you breathe.

-- Dust, pollen, pet dander, smoke, dust mites, bacteria, viruses, mold, formaldehyde (a carcinogen), dioxins, and radon (a natural radioactive gas).
+- Dust, pollen, pet dander, smoke, dust mites, bacteria, viruses, mold, formaldehyde (a carcinogen), dioxins, and radon (a radioactive natural gas).

 While the circulatory system has the heart to pump blood throughout the body, the lymphatic system has no pump.
 The lymph is circulated and reddened mainly through movement.